mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 rm -r DirectoryName
 ```

 One other important thing is of course when you are doing an operation or running a program you might want to cancel that process.
-For this purpouse _[Control]+c_ is used.
+For this purpose _[Control]+c_ is used.